pdjr-archive/venus-signalk-tank-service/README.md

 have more than one tank of a particular fluid type.

-If you have a multi-channel tank sensor on CAN and you have only one tank of each fluid type, then look at @kwindrem's
+If you have a multi-channel tank sensor on CAN and you have only one tank of each fluid type, then look at Kevin Windrem's
 [tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS)
 project for a fix to this problem that does not involve Signal K.

 ## This project

-__venus-signalk-tank-service__ recovers tank data from a specified Signal K server, generating and updating one D-Bus service per tank.
+__venus-signalk-tank-service__ recovers tank data from a specified Signal K server generating and updating one D-Bus service per tank.

 Data is recovered from Signal K over HTTP.
-The Signal K server can, of course, be running remotely over ethernet or locally on the Venus host.
+The Signal K server can, of course, be running on a remote computer or on the local Venus host.

-The Venus GUI is tweaked to prevent display of tank data deriving from now redundant 'socketcan' services and some of @kwindrem's GUI enhancements are applied because they enable a more meaningful display of data for multiple tank installations than the stock Venus GUI.
+The Venus GUI is tweaked to prevent display of tank data deriving from the now redundant 'socketcan' services and some of @kwindrem's GUI enhancements are applied because they enable a more meaningful display of data for multiple tank installations than the stock Venus GUI.

 ### Installation